MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services has completed the design of a stormwater management project in the Argay Terrace neighborhood in northeast Portland.
-When it rains, water flows over streets, drains into the stormwater system and flows to the Columbia Slough.
-This project will build 53 green street planters (see map below) next to sidewalks.
-The planters will filter the stormwater before it enters the slough, helping to protect water quality and control stormwater runoff during heavy rain events.
-Construction is expected in September 2017.
+When it rains in this neighborhood, water flows over streets, drains into the stormwater system and flows to the Columbia Slough, carrying pollution with it.
+The green street planters are built next to sidewalks to clean and filter the stormwater before it enters the slough to protect water quality, reduce the risk of basement backups, and help control stormwater runoff during heavy rain events.

 With questions, comments or for more information, please contact Debbie Caselton at 503-823-2831or Debbie.Caselton@portlandoregon.gov.
 To be added to an email update list, please email Debbie with "Argay" in the subject line.
 Thank you for your interest in this important neighborhood stormwater management project.